Energy efficiency – the trillion-dollar opportunity

 Energy efficiency aims at reducing the amount of energy required to provide products and services.
 It’s all about doing more with less.
 Energy efficiency is the one resource that every country possesses in abundance and therefore it is the quickest and cheapest way of addressing energy security, environmental and economic challenges.

-Increasing energy efficiency is often about small improvements, like installing energy saving components such as valves, variable speed drives or thermostats.
+Increasing energy efficiency is often about small improvements, like installing energy saving components such as valves or thermostats.
 However, energy efficiency is integral to all aspects of sustainable growth and innovation.
-To use less energy and unlock the full potential of renewable energy sources and extend their benefits, efficient technology and innovative energy storage solutions are key.
+To use less energy and unlock the full potential of renewable energy sources and extend their benefits, efficient technology and innovative storage solutions are key

 Why is energy efficiency important?